EvilMindDevs/hms-unity-plugin/README.md

 ## Important
 This plugin supports:
-* Unity version 2019 - Developed in Master Branch
+* Unity version 2019, 2020 - Developed in Master Branch
 * Unity version 2018 - Developed in 2018 Branch

-**If analytics kit will not used, delete "agconnect-credential-1.0.0.300.aar" and  "hianalytics-5.0.3.300.aar" from "...Assets\Plugins\Android"**

 **Make sure to download the corresponding unity package for the Unity version you are using from the release section**